 - A re-usable jute bag.
 Eltham Farmers’ Market branded jute bags are available at the information marquee for $5 each.

 - A ‘boomerang bag’.
 Boomerang bags are bags contributed by the public.
 They are available at the information marquee for visitors to borrow at no cost and returned back to the market at a future visit.
 Hence the word boomerang, as the bags (hopefully) keep coming back.
-[During the current crisis, we are avoiding same day bag recycling and ask that unwanted bags are not left if our marquee is unattended.]

 The market offsets estimated CO2 emissions generated by our stallholders travelling to and from the market by partnering with Greenfleet to plant an equivalent amount of biodiverse native trees to offset the calculated CO2 emissions.
 The aim is to reduce the net food miles (after offsets) of the food you purchase at the market towards zero.
 Read more.